Splitties/refreshVersions/docs/setup.md

     }
     ```

-### If you use the groovy DSL, aka build.gradle
+### If you use Groovy DSL, i.e. build.gradle files (not kts)

-Auto-completion for dependency notations won't work out of the box.
+**Auto-completion for dependency notations won't work out of the box.**

-A work-around is to configure the plugin in the `buildSrc` module
+A workaround is to configure the plugin in the `buildSrc` module (create the directory if it doesn't exist yet):

 === "buildSrc/settings.gradle"
 ```groovy